andrebfc/Janus-Parser-with-antlr4/Tutorial.md

 ### Message passing

 There are two way to use message passing, the first is message passing with local memory, this is a default option or activable with -m flag.
-The sencond way is message passing with shared memory, where the struct on the thread are shared, this option is activable with -s flag.
+The second way is message passing with shared memory, where the struct on the thread are shared, this option is activable with -s flag.

 Example: